Financial Services – Graduate Programs (Including Professional MBA)

-- Professional MBA and Part-Time Programs: Students are billed at a per-credit-hour rate of $1,810 per unit.
+- Professional MBA and Part-Time Programs: Students are billed at a per-credit-unit rate of $1,860 per unit.

-Note: International students should review financial documentation requirements for student visas.
+Note: International students should review the financial documentation requirements for student visas.

 Students considering withdrawing from school are encouraged to consult with their adviser and/or the Director of Student Affairs.
 To officially withdraw, a student will need to provide written notification.
 Students who withdraw after a school term is underway will ordinarily receive a tuition refund based on the last day of class attendance as follows:

 |Within the first week of classes||100%|

 |After the first week and before the end of the third week of classes||75%|

 |After the third week and before the end of the seventh week of classes||50%|

 |After the seventh week and before the end of the eighth week of classes||25%|

 |After the eighth week of classes||No refund|